cdlee2/tools_remote-client/README.md

 Note that this action has a `container-image` platform property which specifies a container that the action is to run in.

-Using the `run` command, the Action can be setup in a local directory and run with the provided Docker command:
+Now, using the `run` command, the Action can be setup in a local directory and run with the provided Docker command:

     $ bazel-bin/remote_client \